Kastney/kastney/README.md

         <img />
     </picture>
 </div>

+<br><br>

+# **1. Skills**

+Here are listed some of the most important technologies in which I have invested time and effort to develop skills and experience.

 ### **1.1.
 Web Development**
 In web development, I have knowledge in technologies such as `HTML`, `CSS`, `JavaScript` and `Jekyll`.
 Additionally, I understand the importance of creating websites and web applications with a good user experience and efficient performance.